amanas/posts/README.md

 # posts
-Articles and other things that I post anywhere
+Articles and other things that I publish anywhere